chylaa/can-isotp/README.md

 {
     // ...
     // Neccessary declaration for CAN::IsoTp
-    bool Transmit(CAN::CANID txid, const CAN::FrameData& txdata) override {
+    bool Transmit(CAN::CANID txid, const CAN::FrameData& txdata, CAN::Standard standard) override
+    {
-        // CAN TX logic
+        // CAN TX logic.
+Should handle potential (txdata.size == 0) case.
         return true;  // on tx success
     }
     // "RX" function can be whatever as long as its results